Optometry; Use of Pharmaceuticals

 Allows therapeutically certified optometrists to prescribe and use, under certain restrictions, pharmaceuticals approved by the optometry board; prohibits use of injectable agents, except for anaphylaxis.

 A BILL FOR AN ACT

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

-SECTION 3.
-Section 459-1, Hawaii Revised Statutes, is amended to read as follows:
+SECTION 2.
+Section 459-1, Hawaii Revised Statutes, is amended by amending subsections (a) and (b) to read as follows:

 (1) The examination, diagnosis, treatment, and management of diseases and disorders of the human visual system, the eye, and the eyelids;

 (2) The employment of trial frame or trial lenses, and any objective or subjective means or methods, other than the use of surgery, including refractive or therapeutic laser surgery, but including the use and prescription of [

 topically applied] pharmaceutical agents, as established by the board, and the performance of non-invasive diagnostic procedures or ordering of laboratory tests related to the use of [ topically applied] pharmaceutical agents for the purpose of examining, diagnosing, treating, and managing visual, muscular, or other diseases and disorders of the human visual system, the eye, and the eyelids; or

 (3) The prescribing, fitting, or adaptation of any ophthalmic lenses, contact lenses, prisms, frames, mountings, or orthoptic exercises for the correction or relief of the visual or muscular anomalies of the human eye.

 Superficial foreign bodies may be removed from the human eye and eyelids, including the removal of corneal superficial foreign bodies above Bowman's Layer.